How to visit Russia Visa Free – A simple guide to visiting St Petersburg by ferry

 *Note: These ferries run between Stockholm, Tallinn, Helsinki and St Petersburg.
 Please always check the websites ferry schedule for your specific timings; www.stpeterline.com.

 You will need all documents printed for embarkation.
 Please check additional requirements if you are travelling from outside of the Schengen area.
+We were travelling from the UK to St Petersburg visa free.
 Documents include a Passport valid for 6 months and a printed hotel voucher and proof of payment.
 Having some cash in Euros or Rubles is never a bad idea either.
 Always have a printed proof of travel insurance!

 For anyone with experience of Italian ferries I don’t need to say much else.
 Cheap and cheerful is a polite way to put it, it’s a ferry not a cruise after all.
 Rooms are small but have an en-suite.
 The WiFi is expensive and pretty terrible so download films and bring a book to pass the time.
 There are several restaurants on board the Princess Anastasia, a New York style restaurant, a buffet, an English pub, an Italian and a breakfast cafe.
 OK quality but Scandinavian prices (I’d recommend a stashed bottle of wine and maybe even a packed dinner, there are a few signs deterring this but they seem to be ignored by many people!).